scalatron/scalatron/Scalatron/doc/markdown/Scalatron Player Setup.md

 * `name`: in order to name my bot in the bot directory,
 * `javaOptions`: so that I can configure memory settings and the like for the simulation,
 * `unmanagedClasspath` in Compile: to retrieve the Scalatron.jar from and finally
-* `Keys.package` in Compile: to retrieve my bot�s jar from.
+* `Keys.package` in Compile: to retrieve my bot's jar from.

 So, here we go (again, add this to the `botSettings`):